henelngata/gemcommerce/README.md

 * Keep `app/layout.tsx` minimal and clean.
 * Use `next/image` for raster images.
 * Maintain **semantic HTML** for accessibility and readability.

----

-## **What Reviewers Should Notice**

-* Clean component boundaries
-* Consistent styling logic
-* Use of accessible, semantic HTML
-* Strong reasoning behind all key decisions
-* Framework features used to maximize performance and clarity

----

-If you want, I can also generate:
-✅ A shorter "AHR-only" summary
-✅ A technical architecture doc
-✅ A visual diagram of the component structure